 A chaotic or disorganized home is also bad for dogs like poodles as it can trigger stress or even some anxiety issues.

-It would be much better to have a peaceful surrounding for your dogs.
+It would be much better to have peaceful surroundings for your dogs.

-They are also very playful and loves to please people.
+They are also very playful and love to please people.
 With proper training, poodles can easily master tricks and other commands due to their intelligence.

 Physical Appearance and Grooming of Poodles

 Poodles have many different coat colors, a few of them are black, white, cream, grey, and apricot.

 Poodles are famous for their curly coats, a good thing about these dogs is that they’re a non-shedding breed, which is great for people with fur allergies.
 Their hair is not just curly, they’re also dense.